-612.4 EXTENT OF INDEMNITY
+10.4 EXTENT OF INDEMNITY

-To the full extent permitted by law, the indemnification provided in this Article shall include expenses (including attorneys’ fees, disbursements and expenses), judgments, fines, penalties and amounts paid in settlement, and except as limited by applicable laws, these expenses shall be paid by Hawaiian Swimming in advance of the final disposition of such action, suit or proceeding.
-If doubt exists as to the applicability of an exclusion to Hawaiian Swimming’s obligation to indemnify, Hawaiian Swimming may require an undertaking from the Indemnified Person obliging him to repay such sums if it is subsequently determined that an exclusion is applicable.
-In the case of any person engaged in the sport of swimming for compensation or other gain, if Hawaiian Swimming determines that there is reasonable doubt as to such person’s ability to make any repayment, Hawaiian Swimming shall not be obligated to make any payments in advance of the final determination.
-This indemnification shall not be deemed to limit the right of Hawaiian Swimming to indemnify any other person for any such expenses to the full extent permitted by law, nor shall it be deemed exclusive of any other rights to which any Indemnified Person may be entitled under any agreement, vote of members or disinterested directors or otherwise, both as to action in an official capacity and as to action in another capacity while holding such office.
+To the full extent permitted by law, the indemnification provided in this Article shall include expenses (including attorneys’ fees, disbursements and expenses), judgments, fines, penalties and amounts paid in settlement, and except as limited by applicable laws, these expenses shall be paid by HISI in advance of the final disposition of such action, suit or proceeding.
+If doubt exists as to the applicability of an exclusion to HISI’s obligation to indemnify, HISI may require an undertaking from the Indemnified Person obliging him to repay such sums if it is subsequently determined that an exclusion is applicable.
+In the case of any person engaged in the sport of swimming for compensation or other gain, if HISI determines that there is reasonable doubt as to such person’s ability to make any repayment, HISI shall not be obligated to make any payments in advance of the final determination.
+This indemnification shall not be deemed to limit the right of HISI to indemnify any other person for any such expenses to the full extent permitted by law, nor shall it be deemed exclusive of any other rights to which any Indemnified Person may be entitled under any agreement, vote of members or disinterested directors or otherwise, both as to action in an official capacity and as to action in another capacity while holding such office.

 10.5 SUCCESSORS, ETC. - The indemnification provided by this Article shall continue as to an Indemnified Person who has died or been determined to be legally incompetent and shall apply for the benefit of the successors, guardians, conservators, heirs, executors, administrators and trustees of the Indemnified Person.